 Coaching has been proven to be a powerful means to cultivate change in people.
 Organizational change, including cultural change, requires change in people as well.
 In some formats of group coaching, the members not only get coached, but they practice coaching.

 The groups can be lower cost than individual coaching because the members do much of the work in the groups.

 There are many skills that group members will develop, regardless of the purpose of the group.
 For example, they will build skills in presenting to a group, asking for and accepting help, listening, asking good questions, action planning and learning from reflection.

 Group coaching is interactive and filled with the creative force of many minds coming together to encourage change in each other.
 There is often as much laughter as there is learning.

-Group (or parent) coaching involves weekly sessions for a period of 2-3 months (depending on topic).
+Weekly sessions for a period of 2-3 months (depending on topic).
 Each session is approximately 60-90 minutes.
 Work within the sessions is a combination of individual and group activities.
 Read below for some examples of questions/topics for group coaching.
 Contact me if there is a topic for group coaching you would like to be considered for a customized group.

 Is your work not working for you?
 Are you stuck on whether to branch out professionally and which direction you might go if you did?
 Are you wondering how your skills add up to a professional life that meets your expectations and fulfills your dreams?
 Are you ready to reinvest in your reinvention?

 Is your life's work being challenged by your work life?
 Learn how to sustain positive relationships while building on personal and professional dreams.
 Find mutual vision and values with colleagues.
 Unlock the creativity to address problems before they become insurmountable.